rfwlab/rfw/docs/articles/essentials/template-syntax.md

 <input value="@store:app.default.sharedState:w">
 ```

 Outside of form elements the `:w` suffix has no effect and the value is read‑only.
+There is no `:r` suffix.

 ## Security Notes